JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2017-06-14-androidstudio3.md

 ## Wrap-up
 To build multi-module projects faster, the Android Gradle plugin needed a breaking API change.
 Always try to use the `implementation` dependency as this will cause fewer modules to be recompiled.

-As always you can reach me [@molsjeroen](https://twitter.com/molsjeroen) on Twitter, or leave a comment below!
+As always you can reach me {% include link_twitter_molsjeroen.html %} on Twitter, or leave a comment below!